-Fifteen floors up Hotel Indigo on the Lower East Side, the view is spectacular and includes amazing unobstructed views of Lower Manhattan, including the Empire State Building and One World Trade Center (Freedom Tower).
+Get amazing unobstructed views of the Empire State Building and One World Trade Center (Freedom Tower).

 Mr. Purple elicits a sleek and surprisingly unpretentious vibe.

-The long narrow bar features two terraces- one of which features a pool perfect to sit beside and sunbathe, while the other offers a dining area complete with fuchsia-purple chairs.
+Mr. Purple has an indoor lounge area and two outdoor terraces, one of which features a pool perfect to sit beside and sunbathe, while the other offers a dining area complete with fuchsia-purple chairs.

 A younger, hipster crowd commands the space; mostly mid-'20s to mid-'30s.

 In addition to its glowing cocktail menu, which features affordable drinks in comparison to its surrounding competitors, the food menu is not to be missed.

 Cocktails are all $16, a glass of wine is $13+ and beers begin at $6 a bottle.